Comeza/nvim/README.md

 # Frankenstein's Neovim

 Personal [Neovim](https://neovim.io/) configuration. \
-Ideally this configuation should be portable for as many users as possible, thus it tries to minimize hard-coding of paths, keybinds and plugins*.
+Ideally this configuation should be portable.

-*This currently being worked on.

 ## Installation

-Technically the configuraion should install itself, once you load it via neovim.
-No (firstparty) dependencies required, except maybe basic stuff like `unzip` or `cmake`, since treesitter and mason are weird.
+Technically the configuraion should install itself once you load it via neovim.
+There are no (firstparty) dependencies required, except maybe basic stuff like `unzip` or `cmake`, since treesitter and mason are weird.

 > [!NOTE]
 > Treesitter needs `tree-sitter-cli` for some grammars to work.